SiclaitGitHub/osticket-prereqs/README.md

   - Select "Register New PHP Version".
   - Browse to "PHP" Folder in VM Windows (C:) Drive (Via File Explorer)
   - Expand "PHP" folder and select "php-cgi" and click "Ok".
-  - Click "Resart" on PHP manager in IIS.
+  - Click "Restart" on PHP manager in IIS.
-  - Download latest version of osTicket from the osticket website.
+  - Download latest version of osTicket from the osTicket website.
   - Extract and copy “upload” folder to c:\inetpub\wwwroot.
   - Within c:\inetpub\wwwroot, Rename “upload” folder to “osTicket”
   - Reopen IIS and select "Restart".